Austen Quarry - Project Profile

 Local Government Area: Lithgow City

-The extension to the extraction and overburden emplacement area and the corresponding lengthening of the operational life of the Austen Quarry will allow Hy-Tec to meet the growing demand for aggregates and other materials from the construction industry in the greater Sydney metropolitan region and the needs of local and regional road works and other infrastructure projects.
+The Austen Quarry is strategically located close to major roads and will be a future source of hardrock aggregates to meet the growing demand for these and other materials from the construction industry in the greater Sydney metropolitan region, as well as the needs of local and regional road works and other infrastructure projects.